-The chair of each Board committee, in consultation with the Chairman of the Board and appropriate members of management, will determine the frequency and length of the committee meetings and develop the committee's agenda.
+The chair of each Board committee, in consultation with the Chairman of the Board and appropriate members of management, will determine the frequency and length of each committee meeting and develop the committee's agenda for each meeting.
 The agendas and meeting minutes of the Board committees are available to the full Board, and other Board members are welcome to attend Board committee meetings, except that non-independent directors are not permitted to attend the executive sessions of any Board committee.